31st Annual RiMS Conference - Programme

 Pharmaceutical industry, medical device industry, start-ups and not-for-profit organisations are all part of our rehabilitation community.

-Representatives from exhibitors and sponsors present evidence based innovations in multiple sclerosis treatment and rehabilitation.
+Representatives from exhibitors and sponsors each present on the topic: Evidence based innovations in multiple sclerosis treatment and rehabilitation.

 More information